MihaiZecheru/LifeTracker/README.md

 # LifeTracker

-Write brief summaries or detailed descriptions of each day from your console so that you can look back on every day of your life.
-Remember the forgettable days.
+Write brief summaries or detailed descriptions of each day of your life from your console so that you can remember the forgettable days.